Itinerary: Vilnius, Riga, Tallinn, Helsinki, Vyborg, St. Petersburg, Moscow

 DAY 9 (Monday): HELSINKI

 Helsinki is truly located at the crossroads of Western and Eastern culture and this is reflected everywhere in the green and lively Finnish capital.
 The sightseeing tour takes us around the harbours and the Senate Square with the Lutheran Cathedral, up central Mannerheim Street and by the Parliament Building, the Finlandia Hall, and the Sibelius Monument and for a visit at the famous Church-in-the-Rock.
-The afternoon offers an optional excursion to the Suomenlinna fortress
+The afternoon offers an optional excursion to the Suomenlinna fortress.
+The evening offers optional Finnish dinner at Restaurant Salve.

 DAY 10 (Tuesday): HELSINKI – ST. PETERSBURG